thejatingupta7/Legal-Assist-AI/Readme.md

-# Legal Assist-AI
-This repository contains the code for a chatbot using `Langchain` and backed by `Meta-Llama-3.1-8B` by `Meta` and `Streamlit` for frontend UI.

 # Legal-Assist-AI

 Legal-Assist-AI is an AI-powered assistant designed to help users navigate and analyze legal documents, leveraging advanced language models and vector search for efficient information retrieval.

+This repository contains the code for a chatbot using `Langchain` and backed by `Meta-Llama-3.1-8B` by `Meta` and `Streamlit` for frontend UI.

 ## Repository Structure